knightr1d3r007/Sneaky_devil-wireless_attack-gadget/README.md

 sudo flashrom -p ch341a_spi

-2.- This commnad copy the chip's content to a file
+2.- This commnad will copy the original chip's content to a file

 sudo flashrom -p ch341a_spi -c <detected flash chip> -r original-fullflashchip-backup.bin

-# NEXT STEPS:
+# Firmware, Installation process:

 1.- First, we need to create a blank canvas (named 'padded.bin') of 16MB for the new flash chip. running the following command: